Contact Us

 Slide Potentiometers

 The wiper moves linearly along a straight resistive element via a sliding knob.
-Well-suited for graphic equalizers, faders, and space-constrained devices.
+Well-suited for graphic equalizers, studio faders, and space-constrained devices.

 Slide Potentiometers